Megamenu Redesign

 From pattern to infrastructure

-Teams shipped new pages and sections using pre-approved modules instead of custom navigation builds, reducing design and development overhead while maintaining accessibility and brand consistency.
+Teams shipped new pages and sections using pre-approved modules instead of custom navigation builds.
+Design overhead dropped.
+Development overhead dropped.
+Accessibility and brand consistency held.

 Aligning teams around a single system